Class History: 1969

 The reforms were briefed to the superintendent and commandant, were likely viewed as presumptuous, and were universally rejected.
 However, it must be noted that over the years, most of the recommendations have been implemented in varying degrees – for example, now midshipmen regardless of class may depart on leave after their last final examination at the end of each semester.

-When it became clear that the “USNA Class of 1969” structure had ceased to exist legally in 1979, Stephen A. Ward III worked with the Maryland Corporate Charter Division and determined that, while the corporate entity might have been resurrected with multiple caveats, it would have been severely dated, which confirmed the need for a contemporary organization.
-With our original corporation remaining dormant, Steve Ward and Stephen W. Comiskey collaborated to incorporate the “USNA Class of 1969 Foundation” in the Commonwealth of Virginia on March 20, 1998.
+When it became clear that the "USNA Class of 1969" structure had ceased to exist legally in 1979, Stephen A. Ward III worked with the Maryland Corporate Charter Division and determined that, while the corporate entity might have been resurrected with multiple caveats, it would have been severely dated, which confirmed the need for a contemporary organization.
+With our original corporation remaining dormant, Steve Ward and Stephen W. Comiskey collaborated to incorporate the "USNA Class of 1969 Foundation" in the Commonwealth of Virginia on March 20, 1998.
 Those two classmates served as the initial board of directors.
 Subsequently, an intrepid band of classmates gathered in the Yard at Ward Hall to create the Foundation’s bylaws.
 Once those bylaws were adopted, officers and directors were elected in July 1998, with David O. Rose serving as the Foundation’s first president.
-The first ’69 Leadership Conference was convened in the fall of 1999, where Edwin S. Potts was elected to serve as the second president.
-Steve was succeeded on December 1, 2003 by Frederick H. “Mike” Michaelis, Jr. Mike’s term was extended through the 40th reunion in 2009 and subsequent presidents’ terms will coincide with the major reunions.
+The first ’69 Leadership Conference was convened in the fall of 1999, during our 30th reunion, where Edwin S. Potts was elected to serve as the second president.
+Steve was succeeded on December 1, 2003 by Frederick H. Michaelis, Jr. Mike’s term was extended through the 40th reunion in 2009.
+Foundation bylaws were changed such that subsequent presidents’ terms will coincide with the major reunions.
+Accordingly, Stephen W. Comiskey served as president from that 2009 reunion through our November 2014 45th reunion.

 Steve Ward, as Foundation Treasurer, applied for an IRS 501(c)(3) classification for non-profit, tax exempt status which was approved on April 13, 2004.